What is Rapid Response Travel Nursing?

 - Rapid response travel nurses – Able to start in 2 days to 2 weeks.
 Greater flexibility in assignment length, with shorter contracts available.

-- Strike-nurses – Typically for only a few days or weeks for the sole purpose of providing temporary relief staffing in times of labor disputes.
+- Strike-nurses – Typically for only a few days or weeks.
+The sole purpose of providing temporary relief staffing in times of labor disputes.

 Why do Hospitals NEED Rapid Response Nurse Staffing?